mrufaid/Traffic_lights/README.md

 ## Contact

-For any inquiries or feedback, please contact rufaid2k21@gmail.com]
+For any inquiries or feedback, please contact rufaid2k21@gmail.com
 ```

-Replace `[insert information]` with your specific details, and make sure to provide the necessary acknowledgments, license information, and contact details.
-This README provides a basic structure, and you can expand it as needed for your project.